sonic-net/SONiC/doc/stormond/stormond-hld.md

 ## Future Work

+1. Enhanced support for eMMC
-1. Support for eMMC, eUSB and NVMe storage disks
+2. Support for USB and NVMe storage disks
-2. Refactor `ssdutil` [in sonic-utilities](https://github.com/sonic-net/sonic-utilities/tree/master/ssdutil) to cover all storage types, including changing the name of the utility to 'storageutil'
+3. Refactor `ssdutil` [in sonic-utilities](https://github.com/sonic-net/sonic-utilities/tree/master/ssdutil) to cover all storage types, including changing the name of the utility to 'storageutil'
-3. Rename `sonic_ssd` and its constituent scripts (`ssd_generic.py`, `ssd_emmc.py`) to encompass all storage types
+4. Rename `sonic_ssd` and its constituent scripts (`ssd_generic.py`, `ssd_emmc.py`) to encompass all storage types

 <br><br><br>
 <sup>[Back to top](#1-overview)</sup>